Richardson’s 19 points, Oregon’s defense break Utah 78-72

 Timmy Allen had 13 for the Utes, who made only 13 of 23 free throws and wasted a big early lead.

 After yet another steal, Amin drained a 3-pointer for the Ducks’ largest advantage, 67-53.
 Parker Van Dyke’s steal and layup brought the Utes within 67-60.
-Barefield made a 3 to get Utah within 76-72 with 20.3 seconds to play but Payton Pritchard made two free throws - to run his consecutive streak to 26 - and clinch the victory.
+In a last ditch comeback, Barefield made a 3 to get Utah within 76-72 with 20.3 seconds to play but Payton Pritchard made two free throws to run his consecutive streak to 26 and clinch the victory.

+“This was huge for us to get this one on the road, especially after we gave a couple away at home,” Amin said.

 Early on, the Ducks couldn’t solve Utah’s 2-3 zone that broke down into aggressive man defense.
 On the other end, Tillman came off the bench and hit three consecutive 3-pointers from the same spot on the left wing.